joelchan/inst126-intro-programming-notes/6_Iteration.md

 ## Breaking a loop with the `break` statement

-The break statement ends the current loop and jumps to the statement immediately following the loop.
+The `break` statement ends the current loop immediately and jumps to the statement right after the loop.
+It's like an emergency exit that can happen anywhere in the body of the loop.

-It is like a loop test that can happen anywhere in the body of the loop
+Here's an example: search for "John" in a list, and stop as soon as we find him (no need to keep checking the rest).

 ```{code-cell} ipython3
 found = False # default is we haven't found it